RickStrahl/BlogPosts/2019-04/First-Steps-in-porting-Markdown-Monster-to-.NET-Core-3.0/FirstStepsInPortingMarkdownMonsterToNetCore30.md

 Well apparently this is not the case at least not in Preview 4.

 So Markdown Monster has a ton of interop that it does with the Markdown Editor which is an HTML component inside of a WebBrowser control.
 The WPF application calls into the custom behaviors that I've set up in JavaScript to interact with the editor.
-Any directives through the UI are routed through a central editor calss and all of those interop calls use `dynamic`.
+Any directives through the UI are routed through a central editor class and all of those interop calls use `dynamic`.
 These are lightweight method calls - calling JavaScript functions from C# code.

 This has been working great in full framework but all of that's broken now in .NET Core 3.0.